Here’s How Donald Trump’s Speech At The UN Caused The World To React

 — The Independent (@Independent) September 25, 2018

 Richard Haass, the president of the Council on Foreign Relations, said that Trump’s juxtaposition of “patriotism and globalism” reeked of style over substance.
-It is worth remembering that it was in front of the same crowd last year that Donald Trump had mocked North Korean leader Kim Jong Un as the “Little Rocket Man” but on Tuesday, the American president lauded him for his “courage,” and called him “terrific”.
+It is worth remembering that it was in front of the same crowd last year that Donald Trump had mocked North Korean leader Kim Jong Un as the “Little Rocket Man” but on Tuesday, the American president lauded him for his “courage” and called him “terrific.”
 Haass said Trump’s speech was reminiscent of the deranged antics of Howard Beale, the anchorman who went to crazy lengths to elicit a response from his audience in the 1976 movie Network.

 Moreover, analysts say that while Trump mentioned the need to restore democracy in Venezuela and Iran, he conveniently omitted any mention of Russia’s cyber warfare practices.
 It is one reason why Robert Kagan, writer of The Jungle Grows Back, believes that the assembled crowd at the UN General Assembly did not take Trump seriously.